GOVIS 2025 - Creative Digital Government

 We are excited to announce that the following people will be presenting at GOVIS 2025 - Creative Digital Government!

-Murray Edridge, City Missioner at The Wellington City Mission
+Murray Edridge - City Missioner at The Wellington City Mission

 Reverend Murray Edridge has been the Wellington City Missioner since 2018.
 He has a commercial background as a Chartered Accountant, initially working in energy distribution and retail, media, and education.